dfinity/canister-profiling/collections/README.md

 > * Due to the instrumentation overhead, we cannot profile computations with more elements.
 Hopefully, when deterministic time slicing is ready, we can measure the performance on large memory footprint.
 > * `hashmap` uses amortized data structure.
 When the initial capacity is reached, it has to copy the whole array, thus the cost of `batch_put 50` is much higher than other data structures.
 > * `hashmap_rs` uses the `fxhash` crate, which is the same as the `HashMap` from std library, but with a deterministic hasher.
+> * `rbtree`'s `remove` method only performs logical removal of the elements.
+The removed elements still reside in memory, but not reachable from the map.
+A complete implementation of `remove` would cost a bit more than reported here.
 > * The MoVM table measures the performance of an experimental implementation of Motoko interpreter.
 External developers can ignore this table for now.